letrangerj/Cell_Detection/readme.md

 ## Overview

 The 4I Pipeline is designed to process multi-round fluorescence imaging data, detect cells, and analyze their intensities across different imaging rounds.
 It uses a combination of YOLO (You Only Look Once) for initial cell detection and SAM (Segment Anything Model) for precise cell segmentation.
-Here is the schematic of the workflow and an sample result of the detection.
+Here is the schematic of the workflow and a sample result of the detection.

 <div align=center>